Australians: Asian Australians

 Asian Australians are Australians with ancestry wholly or partially from the continent of Asia.
 At the 2021 census, the number of ancestry responses categorised within the Asian groups as a proportion of the total population amounted to 17.4% (including 6.5% Southern and Central Asian, 6.4% North-East Asian, and 4.5% South-East Asian).
 This figure excludes Australians of Middle Eastern ancestry, who are separately categorised within the North African and Middle Eastern group.

 Chinese Australians are Australians of Chinese ancestry, forming the single largest non Anglo-Celtic ancestry in the country, constituting 5.5% of those nominating their ancestry at the 2021 census.
 Chinese Australians are one of the largest groups of Overseas Chinese people, forming the largest Overseas Chinese community in Oceania, and are the largest Asian-Australian community.
 Per capita, Australia has more people of Chinese ancestry than any country outside Asia.
-Many Chinese Australians have immigrated from Mainland China, Hong Kong, Macau, and Taiwan as well as Indonesia, Malaysia, Singapore and the Philippines, while many are descendants of such immigrants.
-The very early history of Chinese Australians involved significant immigration from villages of the Pearl River Delta in Southern China i.e. mostly from the Cantonese subgroup.
-More recent Chinese migrants include Mainland China, Taiwan, etc. which include those from Mandarin and other Chinese dialects or forms.
+Many Chinese Australians have immigrated from mainland China, Hong Kong, Macau, and Taiwan as well as Indonesia, Malaysia, Singapore and the Philippines, while many are descendants of such immigrants.
+The very early history of Chinese Australians involved significant immigration from villages of the Pearl River Delta in Southern China.

+More recent Chinese migrants include those from Mandarin and other Chinese dialects or forms.
 Less well-known are the kinds of society Chinese Australians came from, the families they left behind and what their intentions were in migrating.
 Gold rushes lured many Chinese to the Australian colonies.
-(From the mid-19th century, Chinese dubbed Australia the New Gold Mountain after the Gold Mountain of California in North America.)
+From the mid-19th century, Chinese dubbed Australia the New Gold Mountain after the Gold Mountain of California in North America.
 They typically sent money to their families in the villages, regularly visited their families, and retired to their home villages after many years working as market gardeners, shopkeepers or cabinet-makers.
 As with many overseas Chinese groups the world over, early Chinese immigrants to Australia established several Chinatowns in major cities, such as Sydney (Chinatown, Sydney), Melbourne (Chinatown, Melbourne, since the 1850s) and Brisbane (Chinatown, Brisbane), Perth (Chinatown, Perth), as well as in regional towns associated with the goldfields such as Cairns (Cairns Chinatown).